How to: Publish Code Snippets

 To create a code snippet .vsi file

 Create a valid .vscontent file for the content.
 For more information about the .vscontent file schema, see How to: Package Components to Use the Visual Studio Content Installer.

 Select the files you want to include in the .vsi file (including the .vscontent file), right-click the selection, click Send To, and then click Compressed (zipped) Folder.
 The selected files are compressed into a single .zip file.

 Rename the file name extension of the .zip file to .vsi.

 To display publisher information for your code snippet in the Visual Studio Content Installer, you must sign the .vsi file.
 For more information, contact a Digital Certificate vendor.

 The following example shows a .vscontent file for a .vsi file that contains a code snippet.
 The example uses a ContentVersion value of 2.0.
-If a code snippet can be used by either Visual Studio or Visual Studio 2008, use a value of 1.0.
-If a code snippet is specific to Visual Studio 2008, use 2.0.
+If a code snippet is specific to Visual Studio 2008 or later, use 2.0.
+If it can be also used by Visual Studio 2005, use a value of 1.0.
 The following files would be included in this .vsi file: